satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 As stated earlier, code review systems are built for code, not for data.
-Code review systems should be coupled with data storage systems to enable querying and accessing data relevant to the review.
+Code review systems should be coupled with data storage systems to enable querying and accessing code and data relevant to the review.

 3. Acknowledge reviewers.